anonymous-321/portScout-paper/README.md

 - **tests:** Code files used for individual code testing.

-- **iot_PortScout:** Contains Python source code for deploying PortScout on Raspberry Pi for real-time environment evaluation.
+- **iot_portScout:** Contains Python source code for deploying PortScout on Raspberry Pi for real-time environment evaluation.

 ## Dependencies